camachc2/TwitchStreamerReactionClipper/README.md

 ## How does it do it?

 1. Run the afk file "run.ahk" waiting for a special key conbination in the background (CTRL j in my case).
 File toggles on/off automatic screenshots every 2.1 seconds that get processed by the java program in the background.
 (2.15 seconds being the amount of time it takes for the kill text to disappear)
-2. Play apex legends and toggle the ahk file on.
+2. Play apex legends and toggle automatic screenshots on whenever you're battling outher players.
 3. The java program will automatically try to determine if you get a kill, knock down, or assist.
 4. OpenCV image processing library crops the image to a 200x40 pixel section of the image that has the text indicating the kill.
 5. Then taking the laplace and calculating the statistical variance will determine if there's text in that small section of the image.